NineBit-Computing/.github/profile/README.md

 This project is licensed under the Apache License - see the LICENSE.md file for details.

 ### Contact
-For inquiries and collaborations, please contact us at [support@ninebit.in].
+For inquiries and collaborations, please contact us at support@ninebit.in